 We should aim for excellence, not perfection!

 But how can we do it?
-By taking one step after another, and never stopping to improve ourselves day in and day out.
+By taking one step after another, and never stopping to improve ourselves day in, day out.

 Once you acknowledge the big difference between striving for perfection and striving for your best, and once you acknowledge the downsides of being a perfectionist, you become aware that you cannot be your best self all the time.